XCTEQ/XCFit/README.md

 * **Features Directory**

-We don't have 'Features' directory in the template because it needs to have directory on the disk and should be added to Xcode as 'Folder Reference' not Group.
+We don't have 'Features' directory in the template because it needs to have a directory on the disk, which should be added to Xcode as a 'Folder Reference' not Group.

  - Create a Direcory called "Feature"